schvabodka-man/formatter-cli/Readme.md

 * -s,--string <arg>      Input string, this one is **REQUIRED**.

 # What's used?
-Apache Commons libraries(mostly for cli interface) and diffutils that's it.
+Apache Commons libraries(mostly for cli interface), jansi for coloring diffs and diffutils that's it.
 There is also Junit tests.
 No bloat.

 # Why Java?
 This stuff should be written on C/Python/Go
 The performance overhead for that small application isn't really that bad at all.